 Seafood is another top option, and the best chicken substitutes and alternatives are clams, mussels, crab, salmon, and shrimp.

-You want to match the amount of seafood you put into the soup with the amount of chicken you would add, as you want it to have the same consistency and thickness.
+You want to match the amount of seafood you put into the soup with the amount of chicken you’d add, as you want it to have the same consistency and thickness.

 It’s very easy to use shrimp because you only need to cook it for a few minutes.
 I recommend medium-sized shrimp because it has enough meatiness to it so you can really feel full after eating the soup.

-The egg is a significant source of protein in this recipe.
-It also adds a fluffy texture, so you would want to try and keep that.
+Egg is a significant source of protein in this recipe.
+It also adds a fluffy texture, so you’d want to try and keep that.

-Meat substitute: the most popular vegan meat substitute is tofu, so you can cut up tofu chunks instead of meat.
-If you are looking for a richer flavor, fry or grill the tofu before boiling it in the soup.
+- Meat substitute: The most popular vegan meat substitute is tofu, so you can cut up tofu chunks instead of meat.
+If you’re looking for a richer flavor, fry or grill the tofu before boiling it in the soup.